Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to generate an alert when there are 10,000 simultaneous connections to the database.

-The solution must minimize development effort.
+**The solution must minimize development effort**.
 Which option should you select in the Diagnostics settings of the database?

 * **A. Send to Log Analytics**